Under The Tripoli Sky

 A fascinating portrait of a pre-Gaddafi society on the verge of change.

 Tripoli in the 1960.
 A sweltering, segregated society.
 Hadachinou is a lonely boy.
 His mother shares secrets with her best friend Jamila while his father prays at the mosque.
 Sneaking through the sun drenched streets of Tripoli, he listens to the whispered stories of the women.
 He turns into an invisible witness to their repressed desires while becoming aware of his own.

 ‘A poignant portrayal of a patriarchal society that has started to crumble.’
 Hessische Allgemeine

 ‘Neo-realistic characters that could have stepped straight out of a Vittorio de Sica film.’
 Cultures Sud

 128pp, paperback with flaps, £12

 The Blue Room

 A novel about a mother-daughter relationship that will send a chill down your spine.

 Johanne is a young woman in her twenties who lives with her mother.
 When she falls in love with Ivar, she finally feels ready to leave home.
 The couple plan a trip to America.
 But the morning of her departure, Johanne wakes up to find the door locked.
 Can she overcome her fears?
 Will she shout for help?
-Will she climb out of her seventh floor window?
+Will she climb out of her fourth floor window?

 ‘A book for all daughters… A book that will get under your skin.’
 Elle